College may be an incredible experience, and earning a degree can be the proudest achievement of one’s life.

 [This video titled, “Don’t go to College” agrees]

 Here are my thoughts based on my team’s research.

 How To Be Successful Without College – Things To Consider

-1. There are career paths that don’t require college degrees.
+There are career paths that don’t require college degrees

 Are you curious about your prospects of succeeding without a college diploma?

-You’ll get paid to become an expert in your chosen field.
+You’ll get paid to become an expert in your chosen career path.

-Other professions, such as entrepreneur, stylist, start-up CEO, sports coach, and many others, do not require a degree.
+Other professions, such as entrepreneur, stylist, sports coach, and many others, do not require a degree.

 Moreover, even historically, degree-required jobs are becoming more accessible to non-degree holders.

-Attend networking events, participate in online webinars and hangouts, and identify prominent people on social media to communicate with.
+Attend networking events, participate in online webinars and hangouts, and identify people on social media to connect with.